TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-4.markdown

 000015c2: 47f2 1000                 lea     (0,a2,d1.w),a3
 ```

-Since the address of the jump table is contained in `a0`, the resulting absolute vector is stored there, then the code stores the value `0x4ef9` which is the code for the `jmp` instruction
+Since the address of the jump table is contained in `a0`, the resulting absolute vector is stored there, then the code stores the value `0x4ef9` which is the code for the `jmp` instruction (more on this later)

 ``` m68k
 000015c6: 210b                      move.l  a3,-(a0)